Central and South America, from Honduras to northern Argentina

 Cool Animal Fact

-They are almost blind, but have an excellent sense of smell – as much as 40 times better than a human.
+Although they are almost blind, they have a sense of smell forty times better than that of a human.

 How We Help Save Them